elpaso/qgis3-server-vagrant/resources/uwsgi/README.md

-Uwsgi cofiguration does not work and hangs forever.
+Uwsgi configuration does not work and hangs forever.

 The python script is actually used from nging proxy started with systemd